metamorph-inc/matlab_wrapper/README.rst

 Dictionary                 Struct                  Dictionary [4]_
 =========================  ======================  =========================

 ..
-[1] These types are not allowed to be passed into MATLAB Wrapper analysis blocks.
+[1] These types are not allowed to be passed into MATLAB Wrapper Components.

 ..
-[2] Integers in an array will be converted to floats upon passing through a MATLAB Wrapper analysis block.
+[2] Integers in an array will be converted to floats upon passing through a MATLAB Wrapper Components.

 ..
-[3] All doubles in MATLAB are essentially a one-by-one array (1x1), so the framework automatically unwraps all one-by-one arrays to a single float value as they are passed to the next analysis block.
+[3] All doubles in MATLAB are essentially a one-by-one array (1x1), so the framework automatically unwraps all one-by-one arrays to a single float value as they are passed to the next analysis Component.
-   E.g. A 1x1 Numpy Array will become a double in MATLAB and will result in a double in OpenMDAO when it is passed to the next analysis block.
+   E.g. A 1x1 Numpy Array will become a double in MATLAB and will result in a double in OpenMDAO when it is passed to the next analysis Component.

 ..
 [4] Structs in MATLAB can only accept fieldnames that meet the following three criteria: